chartjs/chartjs-plugin-annotation/README.md

 An annotation plugin for Chart.js >= 2.4.0

-Currently draws lines and boxes on the chart area.
+This plugin draws lines and boxes on the chart area.

+Annotations work with line, bar, scatter and bubble charts that use linear, logarithmic, time, or category scales.
+Annotations will not work on any chart that does not have exactly two axes, including pie, radar, and polar area charts.

 ## Configuration